lragudo/queer-christian-64ba3/src/pages/queerchristian.md

     subtitle: >
       While many Christians see no problem with being queer and following God, many still believe that being queer and Christian can't mix.

+      # Does believing in God make you a Christian?

+      # What is a Christian?

+      # What are the core beliefs of Christians?

+      # What does it mean to love God and my neighbor?
     type: header_section
   - section_id: faq3
     questions: